 Find The Best Insurance

 We make it easy to compare and buy insurance.

-With a cash-out refi, you take out a larger loan which allows you to access your home’s equity and convert a portion of it to cash.
-The cash can then be used for everything from home repairs to educational expenses to consolidating your debt under a single monthly payment.
+When you refinance a mortgage, you’re replacing your existing loan with a new loan.
+If you need cash, you can actually take out a mortgage larger than your current loan and receive the difference.
+This is called cash-out refinancing — you tap into your home’s equity and convert a portion of it to cash.
+You can use the money for everything from home repairs to educational expenses to consolidating your debt under a single payment.

 In this article:

 Cash-out refinancing replaces your current mortgage with a new loan that’s more than the amount you owe on the house.
 The difference between your new mortgage balance and the total loan amount is given to you in cash and you can spend the money any way you like.